brenns10/brennan.io/_posts/2020-02-08-sos-preemptive-multitasking.md

 ability to do _pre-emptive multitasking_ --- and it only took me 116 commits and 1.5 years of on-and-off effort to get there!
 Throughout that time, I haven't really posted about SOS because it felt too complicated to write about.
-But I don't want to let that prevent me from trying, so starting with this newest achievement, I'm going to try to post about different features and achievements with SOS.
-To start, this post will describe how I got pre-emptive multi-tasking working.
+But I don't want to let that prevent me from trying, so going forward, I'm going to try to post about different features and achievements with SOS.
+To start, this post will describe how I got pre-emptive multitasking working.

 ### What is pre-emptive multitasking?